laura-hainke/Sleep-SSVEP-Study/README.md

-# Study: Gamma-Sleep
+# Study: GammaSleep

-This repository contains materials and scripts for the Gamma-Sleep experiment (ongoing).
+This repository contains materials and code for the GammaSleep study, taking place at Klinikum rechts der Isar, Munich (2022-2024).